jlevy/kash/README.md

 You can use kash from your MCP client (such as Anthropic Desktop or Cursor).

-You do this by running the the `kash_mcp` binary to make kash actions available as MCP tools.
+You do this by running the the `kash-mcp` binary to make kash actions available as MCP tools.

 For Claude Desktop, my config looks like this: